-The scores recorded over time for Egypt, Arab Rep. on the strength of investor protection index may also be revealing (figure 7.5).
-Equally interesting may be the changes over time in the regional average score on this index.
+The scores recorded over time for Japan on the strength of investor protection index may also be revealing (figure 7.5).
+Equally interesting may be the

 Figure 7.5 Have investor protections become stronger over time?

 Strength of investor protection index (0-10)